-Medieval doctors didn’t know of any treatments that worked for these sicknesses (we still can’t cure colds).
+Medieval doctors didn’t know of any treatments that worked for these sicknesses (we still can’t cure colds or prevent malaria).
 Doctors bled kids to reduce the fever, but that was worse than doing nothing.
 People tried praying to God and visiting Catholic healing shrines like Toulouse or Westminster Abbey.

 Medieval doctors treated tuberculosis as the Romans had, with good food, rest, and clean air – but also by bleeding the patient.
 Like the Greeks and Romans, they gave people henbane seeds for toothache, and used aloe to cure burns, and mint tea for stomachaches.